littlefs-project/littlefs/DESIGN.md

 ## Wear leveling

-The second concern for the littlefs, is that blocks in the filesystem may wear unevenly.
+The second concern for the littlefs is that blocks in the filesystem may wear unevenly.
 In this situation, a filesystem may meet an early demise where there are no more non-corrupted blocks that aren't in use.
 It's common to have files that were written once and left unmodified, wasting the potential